Andrew-code2020/MS2/README.md

 - implementing interactive features on the web site to help the user feel in touch with Ireland
 - allow the user to locate holiday areas in Ireland
 - allow the user to learn some basic information about Ireland
+- allow the user to reach out and make contact with the Holiday in Ireland team

 ###### User Story 1

 I am a currently researching holiday destinations.
 A friend recommends that I check out a website named "Holiday in Ireland".
 I search the web find the Holiday in Ireland website.
 In particular I click on Learn about Ireland.
-I hover my mouse over the pictures on the page and card flip features reveals buttons that allow me to toggle through information on different aspects of Ireland and discover some basic information.
+I hover my mouse over the pictures on the page and card flip features reveal buttons that allow me to toggle through information on different pieces of infomration about Ireland and discover some basic information.

 ###### User Story 2

 I want to book an activity holiday in Ireland.
 I browse the web and find Holiday in Ireland.
-I click on the contact us page fill out the form specifying the the paramters of my activity holiday and hit send.
+I click on the contact us page fill out the form specifying the the parameters of my activity holiday and hit send.

 ###### User Story 3